Château Cheval Blanc

 Château Cheval Blanc (French for "White Horse Castle"), is a wine producer in Saint-Émilion in the Bordeaux wine region of France.
-Its wine received the highest rank of Premier Grand Cru Classé (A) status in the Classification of Saint-Émilion wine, and is one of five wine-producing châteaux of right bank Bordeaux awarded First Growth status.
+Its wine held the highest rank of Premier Grand Cru Classé (A) status in the Classification of Saint-Émilion wine from 1955 until it withdrew from the classification in 2021.
+It is one of five wine-producing châteaux of right bank Bordeaux awarded First Growth status.

-In the 2007 Disney film Ratatouille, Restaurant critic Anton Ego, the most acclaimed food critic in Paris, orders a bottle of Cheval Blanc 1947 to accompany his dinner.

 History

 In 1832, Château Figeac sold 15 ha to M. Laussac-Fourcaud, including part of the narrow gravel ridge that runs through Figeac and neighboring vineyards and reaches Château Pétrus just over the border in Pomerol.
 This became Château Cheval Blanc which, in the International London and Paris Exhibitions in 1862 and 1867, won medals still prominent on its labels.

 The château remained in the family until 1998, when it was sold to Bernard Arnault, chairman of luxury goods group LVMH, and Belgian businessman Albert Frère, with Pierre Lurton installed as estate manager, a constellation similar to that of the group's other chief property Château d'Yquem.
 LVMH acquired Arnault's share in 2009.